railgn/godot_test/README.txt

 Now:
+	in target func:
+		- when assigning unit stations
+			- if station.get_child_count() > 0, assign station = null

+		-make sure bug with "empty mirror side allies target" is fixed after this

+	"on target select" in action menu
+		- add "targetted_finalized" prop to battle unit class
+		- set as true
+			-"add arrow above their head when true"

+		-gets set to false after action has played
+		-also gets set to false on "TWO" select if player presses the back button

-	add focus memory for last action menu or target controller used. have every button emit on focus(self)
-		save an object on action menu that has:
+	add focus memory for last action menu or target controller used. have every button emit a new signal on focus(self) new on signal func and connection in actions menu save an object on action menu as a global property that has:
 			"menu" : last focussed index
 			gets updated every time focus emit is triggered would need to add an identifying string to each type of menu button